 Lena, singer, songwriter (Lenamerkulova)

-Of course, the experience of gender-based division has always been present in my musical experience.
+Of course, gender-based division has always been present in my musical experience.
 I can’t call it unpleasant.
-It’s just that there is a kind of inherent prejudice, which later transforms into astonishment, but this quickly passes, and then work or communication is already on an equal footing.
-I am rather used to it.
+It’s just that there is a kind of inherent prejudice, which later transforms into astonishment, but this quickly passes, and then work or communication is on an equal footing.
+I’m rather used to it.

-Women are always outnumbered by men in the areas related to production, mixing, and studio work, for historical reasons, I guess.
-I have a story about my friend in Yekaterinburg, who unsuccessfully tried to find a job as a sound engineer and was not hired just because she was a girl and “could not carry heavy equipment back and forth”.
-No one even as much as looked at her qualifications.
-But it’s not really about art, but about men’s and women’s professions.
-If we are talking about intellectual and emotional labor, which in essence is music, we are certainly equal here.
+Women are always outnumbered by men in the areas relating to production, mixing, and studio work, for historical reasons, I guess.
+I have a story about my friend in Yekaterinburg, who unsuccessfully tried to find a job as a sound engineer and wasn’t hired just because she was a girl and “could not carry heavy equipment back and forth”.
+No one even so much as looked at her qualifications.
+It’s not really about art, but about men’s and women’s professions.
+If we’re talking about intellectual and emotional labor, which in essence music is, we are certainly equal here.

 It would be stupid to deny gender as a phenomenon.
 The question is how to deal with it.
 I think we are all beautiful in our differences and perfectly complement and balance each other.
 And you have to accept the fact that anyone, regardless of gender, wants to be able to express themselves and make their presence known to the world.
 This is the essence of art: to leave an imprint, to say “I am”.